Zeta Phi Beta

 Zeta Phi Beta Sorority, Inc. (ΖΦΒ) is a historically African American sorority.
-Since its founding, Zeta Phi Beta has historically focused on addressing social causes.
+Since its founding, Zeta Phi Beta has focused on addressing social causes.

 Zeta Phi Beta is a non-profit 501(c)(7) organization that is divided into eight intercontinental regions and 800+ Chapters located in the US, Africa, Europe, Asia and the Caribbean.
 In 1948, Zeta Phi Beta became the first Greek-letter organization to charter a chapter in Africa (in Monrovia, Liberia).
 Zeta Phi Beta is the third-largest predominantly African-American sorority.

 History

 Beginnings

 In the spring of 1919, during a stroll on the campus of Howard University, Charles Robert Samuel Taylor, member of Phi Beta Sigma fraternity, told Arizona Cleaver his idea for a new sisterhood; a sister organization to his fraternity.
 Cleaver presented this idea to Pearl Anna Neal, Myrtle Tyler, Viola Tyler, and Fannie Pettie, and a new sisterhood was formed.

 Cleaver secured permission from the Howard University administration to establish a campus sorority.
 On January 16, 1920, the sorority's first official meeting was held.
 The five students chose the name Zeta Phi Beta.
 Phi Beta was taken from Phi Beta Sigma to "seal and signify the relationship between the two organizations".

 The newly established Zeta Phi Beta Sorority was given a formal introduction at Whitelaw Hotel by Phi Beta Sigma members Taylor and A. Langston Taylor.
 The two Sigma brothers had been a source of advice and encouragement during the establishment of the sorority and throughout its early days.

 Alpha Kappa Alpha and Delta Sigma Theta sororities held a "Welcome to Campus" reception in the assembly room in Miner Hall, in honor of the new sorority.
 Later that year, in December 1920, the sorority held the first boule (convention) with members of Phi Beta Sigma at Howard University.
 The Archon, the sorority's official magazine was established shortly afterward.
 Later Boules were held in many locations across the United States.

-Zeta Phi Beta was first incorporated on March 30, 1923, in Washington, D.C. by sorority members Myrtle Tyler, Gladys Warrington, Joanna Houston, Josephine Johnson, and O. Goldia Smith.
+Zeta Phi Beta was incorporated on March 30, 1923, in Washington, D.C. by sorority members Myrtle Tyler, Gladys Warrington, Joanna Houston, Josephine Johnson, and O. Goldia Smith.
 The sorority was incorporated by the state of Illinois in 1939.